cymymc/Personal-References/README.md

                      2. Just Text
                 * Random Text
                     * sub-title that doesn't exist
-                        * another sub-title that doesn't exist
+                        * another sub-title that doesn't exist(highlighted in red font in edit mode)

 _________________________________________________________________________________________________________